jenkhy/GW_Lab_Notebook/Algae Culturing Protocol updated.md

 - #AlgaeSpecies
 	- Optimum environment by species
 	- Best Concentration of Algae to feed oysters
-- Weekly/Daily Tasks
+- #Weekly/DailyTasks
 	- Adding F/2 media + saltwater to algae carboys
-- Using a hemocytometer to count algae cells
+- #UsingHemocytometer
+- #CulturingAlgaeFromStocks

 #AlgaeSpecies
 - We currently have three species of algae: